fullcalendar/fullcalendar-react/README.md

             center: 'title',
             right: 'month,basicWeek,basicDay'
           }}
-          defaultDate='2018-12-'
+          defaultDate='2018-12-05'
-          navLinks={false} // Example of an option set to false editable // Example of an option set to true selectable
+          // Example of an option set to false navLinks={false}
+          // Example of an option set to true editable
+          selectable
           selectHelper
-          select={selectionInfo => {
-            this.selectEvent(selectionInfo); // Example of a callback / handler function
+          // Example of a callback / handler function select={selectionInfo => {
+            this.selectEvent(selectionInfo);
           }}
-          eventClick={eventClickInfo => {
-            this.eventClicked(eventClickInfo); // Another example of a callback / handler function }}
+          // Another example of a callback / handler function eventClick={eventClickInfo => {
+            this.eventClicked(eventClickInfo);
+          }}
-          events = {this.state.events} // Load in this calendar's events
+          // Load in this calendar's events
+          events = {this.state.events}
         />
       </div>
     );